cBournhonesque/lightyear/README.md

 - Metrics
     - Improve the metrics/logs
-- Packet
-    - Add support channel bandwidth limiting.
-If we reach the limit, only replicate priority entities
 - Serialization
     - Improve the serialization code to be more ergonomic, and to have fewer copies.
 - Correctness: add more unit tests for replication edge-cases

-Long-term:
-- Delta compression: only send the difference between the current state and the previous state